Bar Readers’ Course

 The BRC is an integral part of commencing practice at the Bar, and is designed to ensure that members meet the recommended Australian Bar Association (ABA) standards.

-The BRC comprises four modules: Ethics and Practice; Jurisdiction and Procedure; Evidence; and Advocacy.
+The BRC comprises four modules: Ethics and Practice; Jurisdiction and Procedure; Evidence and Preparation; and Advocacy.
 The BRC is conducted once each year, and is only open to members or prospective members.

 Seminars in the Ethics and Practice, Jurisdiction and Procedure, and Evidence modules are conducted during May and June each year.
-Each module comprises a 6-8 two hour seminars, held one night per week (commencing at 5 pm).
+Each module comprises 6-8 one hour seminars, held one night per week (commencing at 5 pm).

 The fourth BRC module (Advocacy) is completed by undertaking the Essential Trial Advocacy Course (ETAC).
-The ETAC is conducted under the auspices of the ABA in conjunction with The WA Bar and the South Australian Bar Association (SABA).
-The organisation of the ETAC alternates between The WA Bar and the SABA and is held alternatively in Perth and Adelaide.
-In 2024, ETAC will be held in Adelaide (date TBC).
+The ETAC is conducted under the auspices of the ABA in conjunction with the WA Bar and the South Australian Bar Association (SABA).
+The organisation of the ETAC alternates between the WA Bar and the SABA and is held alternatively in Perth and Adelaide.
+In 2024, ETAC will be held in Adelaide (1-5 July).

 Find A Barrister